-^{}includes opening balance
+^{}represents opening balance

-- (b) In our opinion, and according to the information and explanations given to us, the terms and conditions of the grant of all loans are, prima facie, not prejudicial to the interest of the Company. - (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular. - (d) There is no overdue amount in respect of loans granted to such other parties. - (e) The Company has not granted any loan or advance in the nature of loan which has fallen due during the year.
-Further, no fresh loans were granted to any party to settle the overdue loans/advances in nature of loan. - (f) The Company has granted loans which are repayable on demand, as per details below:
+(b) In our opinion, and according to the information and explanations given to us, the terms and conditions of the grant of all loans are, prima facie, not prejudicial to the interest of the Company.

+- (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular. - (d) There is no overdue amount in respect of loans granted to such other parties. - (e) The Company has granted loan which had fallen due during the year and was repaid on or before the due date.
+Further, no fresh loans were granted to any party to settle the overdue loans. - (f) The Company has granted loans which are repayable on demand, as per details below: